-Looking for ways to clean up those nasty yellow armpit stains that sweating can leave behind on shirts?
+Looking for ways to clear up those nasty yellow armpit stains that sweating can leave behind on shirts?
 Or are you trying to combat crusty residue from deodorant?

 Here are several different remedies you can try, each using basic items you likely have in your home already.